Azure/autorest.typescript/test/integration/generated/nonStringEnum/README.md

-# NonStringEnumClient library for JavaScript
+# NonStringEnum client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for NonStringEnumClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for NonStringEnum client.

 Testing non-string enums.